The Good News Is: I Can’t Help You.

-Not really how it plays out.
+Yeah, no. That’s not really how it plays out.

-You can’t learn acting or improv in a few hours in a studio.
+You can’t learn acting or improv with a few hours in a studio.
 It’s like trying to grow a geranium on cement in a few hours time with some sand and some water and a seed.
-The time scale is wrong, the environment is wrong and the elements are wrong.
-Can’t do it.
-I can’t help you.
+The time scale is wrong, the environment is wrong and the elements are insufficient.